 Choose to enroll in 1 or 2 credits in VIP 200, VIP 400, or VIP 500

 Team meetings TBD by participants.

 Want to join the team?

 For more information about this project and to request a permission number to register contact Dr. Wakild at firstname.lastname@example.org OR complete this interest form and someone will contact you.
-Check out this document for tips on contact a professor.
+Check out this page for tips on contacting a professor.

 To register: search by Subject: Vertically Integrated Projects, read the project description to find the right section of VIP 200, 400, or 500.
 Use permission number, here are instructions Add with a permission number